 This is why I gladly take appeal cases that other lawyers in different situations prefer to avoid.
 Since these cases are handled almost always in writing, without attending court, I can handle appeals from clients with cases in any trial court in the state of Florida.

-If you are considering appealing a family law case call AAA Family Law at 407-260-6001 and schedule a free initial thirty-minute consultation on the phone or at our Altamonte Springs office, just north of Winter Park.
+If you are considering appealing a family law case call AAA Family Law at 407-260-6001 and schedule an initial consultation on the phone or at our Altamonte Springs office, just north of Winter Park.
 At the consultation: (a) you will explain your situation regarding the case that you want to appeal, (b) I will explain what can be done under Florida family law and outline a plan of legal action.
 Then I will quote you a fixed retainer fee (not an hourly rate whose total cost is unpredictable).

 Our retainer fees for family law appeals of final orders in Florida range between $3,000 and $5,000 depending on their level of complexity.
 For non-final orders they are between $2,000 and $4,000.
 This does not include appellate court fees.